NuGet/docs.microsoft.com-nuget/docs/consume-packages/installing-signed-packages.md

 ms.topic: conceptual
 ---

-# Install a signed package
+# Manage package trust boundaries

 Signed packages don't require any specific action to be installed; however, if the content has been modified since it was signed, the installation is blocked with error [NU3008](../reference/errors-and-warnings/NU3008.md).